National Support Groups in Aotearoa NZ

-In April 2023 we launched a brand-new ONLINE support group which all caregivers and whānau are warmly invited to join, whether you have a local, in-person support group or not.
+In April 2023 we launched an online support group which all caregivers and whānau are warmly invited to join, whether you have a local, in-person support group or not.
 You can join in at any time.
-Our online caregiver support group is facilitated by FASD-CAN staff and long-term members, all of whom have lived experience of raising a person with FASD and are highly FASD-informed.
+Our online group is facilitated by FASD-CAN staff and long-term members, all of whom have lived experience of raising a person with FASD and are highly FASD-informed.

 North Island